St Peter’s Basilica

-Vatican is religious centre of global importance and in spite of its minuscule size here are located several landmarks of world importance.
-In fact these landmarks cover… major part of this country.
+Vatican is a religious center of global importance and in spite of its minuscule size here are located several landmarks of world importance.
+In fact, these landmarks cover… major part of this country.

-In Vatican are located several of world’s most important structures and artworks of Renaissance and also Baroque, such as the giant St. Peter’s Basilica and Sistine Chapel with its frescoes – some of world’s best known works or art.
+In Vatican are located several of the world’s most important structures and artworks of Renaissance and also Baroque, such as the giant St. Peter’s Basilica and Sistine Chapel with its frescoes – some of the world’s best-known works or art.

 In this dramatic journey through religious and artistic history, R. A. Scotti traces the defining event of a glorious epoch: the building of St Peter’s Basilica.
 Begun by the ferociously ambitious Pope Julius II in 1506, the endeavor would span two tumultuous centuries, challenge the greatest Renaissance masters Michelangelo, Raphael, and Bramante and enrage Martin Luther.